danielscholl/self-managed-osdu/README.md

 ## Execute Github Actions

+Deployment of a self managed osdu instance is performed by executing github actions to work with a [Deploment Stamp](https://docs.microsoft.com/en-us/azure/architecture/patterns/deployment-stamp).
+Currently there is only support for 1 Stamp Deployment.

 Deployment is performed by executing the following Github Actions:

-1. Generate Secrets: This action creates additional Github Secrets into the Forked Repository.
+1. __Stamp Initialize__: This action initializes the neccesary items in the github that are necessary in the provisioning process of a Deployment Stamp.

-2. Prepare Builder: This action deploys the builder resources into an Azure Subscription.
+2. __Stamp Builder__: This action provisions builder resources necessary in the provisioning process of a Deployment Stamp.

+3. __Stamp Deployment__: This action deploys a `Self Managed OSDU` Deployment Stamp.